Example of Thermo-elastic and electrical coupling (simple nonlinear coupled problem, model object, generic assembly, solve and visualization)¶

 mesh = gf_mesh('generate', mo, h, 2);

-Since we have different boundary conditions on the different parts of the boundary, we have to number the different parts of the boundary (in the hole, thermal and electrical insulation together with a stress free boundary conditions are assumed).
-Thus, we have to select the element faces on the mesh and define mesh regions (see Mesh regions) 1, 2, 3, 4 to be the right boundary, the left one, the top one and the bottom one respectively.
-These boundary numbers will be used in the model bricks.
+Since we have different boundary conditions on the different parts of the boundary, we have to number different parts of the boundary accordingly.
+Sets of elements or element faces on the mesh are defined in so called mesh regions (see Mesh regions) with a unique integer identifier.
+Regions with identifiers 1, 2, 3, and 4 are defined for the right, left, top and bottom sides, respectively.
+These boundary numbers will be used in the definitions of different terms in the model equations.

 getfem::mesh_region border_faces;